Dhannyya is experienced in using ayurvedic home remedies and has found her own ways to naturally avoid morning sickness.

 - Kasthoori manjal (a special kind of turmeric)

 Rub each of the herbs lightly on a clean stone, once only.
-Altogether you need a quarter teaspoon of herb mix paste.
-Give this to your child once a day, or twice a day if the colic is severe.
+Altogether, you need a quarter teaspoon of herb mix paste.
+Give this to your child once or twice a day if the colic is severe.
 I used to give this to my baby twice a day.
 You can find the herb mix in ayurvedic shops.

 2. Mustard Oil Massage